-Cst.
-Emma Hyde is a 22 year police officer with the Vancouver Police Department and currently works in the VPDís Peer Support Unit.
-Through her own life experiences and her years working in operational policing, Emma has developed a passion for making sure her peers have the support necessary to navigate the mental health challenges which come with a career in law enforcement.
-Emma joined the VPDís Critical Incident Stress Management Team in 2008 and became the Coordinator of the team in 2014, the first step in developing a successful and busy Peer Support Unit at the VPD.
-Emma also coordinates and instructs the VPDís Road to Mental Readiness (R2MR) Program and is a certified Master Trainer with the Mental Health Commission of Canada.
-Emma has taught mental health awareness, coping strategies, stigma reduction and leadership skills to first responders both in BC and Ontario.
+Emma joined the VPD’s Critical Incident Stress Management Team in 2008 and became the Coordinator of the team in 2014, the first step in developing a successful and busy Peer Support Unit at the VPD.
+Emma also coordinated and instructed the VPD’s Road to Mental Readiness (R2MR) Program and was a certified Master Trainer with the Mental Health Commission of Canada.
+Emma has taught mental health awareness, coping strategies, stigma reduction and leadership skills to first responders in both B.C. and Ontario.